-- At Facebook, small objects are prevalent in the social graph.
-For example, the average social-graph edge size is under 100 B. Across edges, nodes, and other objects, the average object size is less than 700 B [16, 25].
-This has led to the development of a dedicated flash caching system for small objects [16]. - At Twitter, tweets are limited to 280 B, and the average tweet is less than 33 characters [57].
-Due to the massive and growing number of tweets, Twitter seeks a cost-effective caching solution [76]. - At Microsoft Azure, a growing use case is processing updates from sensor data, such as from IoT devices in Azure Streaming Analytics.
-Before an update can be processed (e.g., to trigger a real-time action), the server must fetch metadata (the sensor's unit of measurement, geolocation, owner, etc.) with an average size of 300 B. For efficiency and availability, it caches the most popular metadata [38].
-Another use case arises in search advertising, where Azure caches predictions and other results [48, 49].
+• At Meta, small objects are prevalent in the Facebook social graph.
+For example, the average social-graph edge size is under 100 B. Across edges, nodes, and other objects, the average object size is less than 700 B [16, 24].
+This has led to the development of a dedicated flash caching system for small objects [16].

+- At Twitter, tweets are limited to 280 B, and the average tweet is fewer than 33 characters [55].
+Due to the massive and growing number of tweets, Twitter seeks a cost-effective caching solution [74]. - At Microsoft Azure, sensor updates from IoT devices in Azure Streaming Analytics are a growing use case.
+Before an update can be processed (e.g., to trigger a real-time action), the server must fetch metadata (the sensor's unit of measurement, geolocation, owner, etc.) with an average size of 300 B. For efficiency and availability, it caches the most popular metadata [37].
+Another use case arises in search advertising, where Azure caches predictions and other results [45, 46].

-Each of these systems accesses billions of objects that are each significantly less than the 4 KB minimum write granularity of block-storage devices.
-For example, Facebook logs 1.5 billion users daily [9] and just friendship connections alone account for hundreds to thousands of edges per user [25, 68].
+Each of these systems accesses billions of objects that are each significantly less than the 4KB minimum write granularity of block-storage devices.
+For example, Facebook logs 1.5 billion users daily [9] and just friendship connections alone account for hundreds to thousands of edges per user [24, 66].
 Twitter logs over 500 million new tweets per day and serves over 190 million daily users [10].
-While IoT update frequencies and ad impressions are not publicly available, the number of connected devices is estimated to have surpassed 50 billion in 2020 [33], and the average person was estimated to see 5,000 ads every day as early as 2007 [65].
+While IoT update frequencies and ad impressions are not publicly available, the number of connected devices is estimated to have surpassed 50 billion in 2020 [32], and the average person was estimated to see 5,000 ads every day as early as 2007 [63].

-2.2 Caching tiny objects in flash is hard
+2.2 Caching Tiny Objects in Flash is Hard